Does Hot Tub Water Evaporate?

 Now that we have established that water in hot tubs tends to evaporate, another question worth exploring is how much water this is.
 If only a few drops evaporate, then there is not much of a reason for concern.

 However, this is not the case.
-There are a few factors that dictate the speed at which water naturally evaporates.
-Depending on these factors, the hot tub could lose anything between 1 inch and 3 inches in a month.
+A few factors dictate the speed at which water naturally evaporates.
+Depending on these factors, the hot tub could lose anywhere between 1 inch and 3 inches in a month.

 Hot tub water surface area